brycedrennan/imaginAIry/README.md

 ## ChangeLog

+- fix: filenames start numbers after latest image, even if some previous images were deleted

 **11.1.1**
 - fix: fix globbing bug with input image path handling
 - fix: changed sample to True to generate caption using blip model